ArijitWayne/Blindness-Detection/README.md

 ### Things to learn
 This repository will help you to learn about the different layers of the deep learning models that we used and the coding aspects related to deep learning.
-There is a step-by-step guide with outputs in all of the notebook files.
+There is a step-by-step guide with coding and its outputs in all of the notebook files.
 So you don't have to worry about the results.
+The models that were implemented are: a five layer CNN model, AlexNet and VGG16.

 ## Some screenshots of the results of our project